 The initial step in the development of this CAPOA occurred through a review of previously conducted Williamsburg community needs assessments.
 Second, an examination of demographic data was completed.
-The Greater Williamsburg Area has become a retirement destination for many individuals.
-Currently, the 60-plus population represents 20.44% of the total community population.
-The community will experience an additional increase in the senior population, to nearly 30%, by 2030.
+The Greater Williamsburg area has become a retirement destination for many individuals.
+Currently, the 60-plus population represents 20.44 percent of the total community population.
+The community will experience an additional increase in the senior population, to nearly 30 percent, by 2030.
 The third step involved a compilation of current community services, resources, long-term facilities, and other support programs for seniors.
 The fourth step was to gather input from the community via three forums held in October and November 2008.

 More than 160 people, including retirees and seniors, service providers, leaders from religious organizations, and other community leaders, participated in these forums.
 As a result of input received during these three forums, it became evident that four priority areas deserved additional time and resources.
 The four priority areas include:

 - Awareness of and Access to Resources: Helping seniors and caregivers navigate community resources.